 The Congolaise Industrielle des Bois (CIB) manages approximately 2.1 million hectares of forest concessions in the north of the Republic of Congo.
-We have multiple sawmills with capacity to process various kinds of timber species and we have also invested in secondary and tertiary processing, enabling us to add value to the wood from our forests locally and in the best possible way.
+We have multiple sawmills with capacity to process various kinds of timber species.
+We have invested in secondary and tertiary processing, enabling us to add value to the wood from our forests locally and in the best possible way.